s5y-ux/TotallyLegal/README.md

 ## Group Contract Non-Adherence
 - **Consequences**: Failure to adhere to this contract will result in a team discussion to address the issue.
 Repeated violations may require instructor intervention.

+## Project Licensing
+This project is licensed under the MIT License and as a result, is open source.